-Diagnosing IBS is usually done by ruling out other conditions that can cause similar symptoms.
-Although there is no diagnostic test that can be taken for IBS, a doctor may order routine blood tests or give you a physical exam to make sure that you don’t have another explanation for your symptoms.
+Diagnosing IBS typically involves excluding other conditions that might cause similar symptoms.
+While there is no specific test for IBS, doctors may conduct routine blood tests or perform a physical examination to rule out other potential causes for your symptoms.

 Commonly prescribed medications and remedies for diarrhea include: